A Theory of Aging

 The cascade of responses begins when stress activates the hypothalamus which initiates a release of a corticotrophin-releasing hormone (CRH).
 CRH then signals to the anterior pituitary to release adrenocorticotrophin (ACTH).
 ACTH then signals to the cortical layer of the adrenal gland to release glucocorticoids, which act on peripheral tissues preparing the body for a response.

-Glucocorticoids part of the stress response includes the metabolism of glucose for increased energy during stressful events.
+A major role of glucocorticoids in the stress response is to metabolize glucose, increasing available energy to respond to stressful events.
 Glucocorticoids, along with adrenaline, enhance the formation of flashbulb memories during heightened emotional events.

-The HPA axis’s efficient control of glucocorticoid production is inhibited by these age related damages int he hippocampus.
+Age related damages in the hippocampus inhibits the efficient control of glucocorticoid production in the HPA axis.
 “The hippocampus with its loss of neurons and of their B and possibly GR receptors, is doubly impaired in its regulation of adrenocortical secretion.”
 Sapolsky and colleagues continue to explain that, “the receptor depletion desensitizes the structure to the presence of circulating B and, in effect, causes circulating concentrations

 Slowing the Aging Process

 We can’t stop aging.
 As sure as we are born, we will die.
 We can, however, slow some of the aging process associate with glucocorticoid cascade hypothesis by efficiently managing stress.
-We must limit the amount of stress in our lives, giving time for our bodies to heal the damage of stressful incidents and heal for the next wave of difficulties.
+We must limit the amount of stress in our lives, giving time for our bodies to heal from damage caused by stressful incidents.
 By managing stress, we prolong some of the aging processes.